schwarz/ueberauth_bnet/README.md

     /auth/bnet?scope=wow.profile%20sc2.profile

-By default the requested scope is empty and the region is US.
+By default the requested scope is `openid` and the region is US.
 Scope can be configured either explicitly as a `scope` query value on the request path or in your configuration:

 ```elixir
 config :ueberauth, Ueberauth,